rwpeterson/tagger/tagtools/README.md

 ```

 reads `mydata.tags.zst`, decompresses it, parses the binary format, and writes it to
-standard output as tab-separated values (the `> mydata.tags.zst` directs output to this
+standard output as tab-separated values (the `> mydata.txt` directs output to this
 file instead of the terminal).

 ### `txt2tags`